tamojit2000/Chat-bot-with-Speech-Recognition/README.md

 # Chat bot with Speech Recognition
- Hardcoded chat bot using Speech
+ Hardcoded chat bot using Speech.
+ Use headphones with mic and fast internet connection.